CHOOSING THE RIGHT WINDOW TREATMENT

 We often use panels to help frame a view, balance a large wall, or bring in a beautiful fabric that supports the overall design of the room.
 They are also a great way to introduce pattern or texture without overwhelming the space.

-Panels can stand on their own or be layered over shades, sheers, or shutters for more privacy and light control.
-They can also work a little visual magic by minimizing irregular window sizes, drawing the eye upward in rooms with lower ceilings, and adding a bit of insulation and sound absorption.
+Panels can also work a little visual magic by minimizing irregular window sizes, drawing the eye upward in rooms with lower ceilings, and adding a bit of insulation and sound absorption.

 3. WINDOW TOPPERS

 A valance is the softer option.
 It is made from fabric and can feel casual, tailored, traditional, or playful depending on the shape and material.
-It can also be a nice way to bring in a small dose of pattern or contrast.

 A cornice is more structured and architectural.
 Because it has a clean, box-like form, it can work beautifully in rooms where you want a crisper, more tailored look.
-Cornices can also be especially useful in rooms without much architectural detailing, such as crown molding or substantial trim.

 Done well, custom window treatments make a room feel more comfortable, more polished, and more complete.
-The best choice for window treatments always depends on the room, the architecture, and how you want the space to function.
+The best choice for window treatments depends on the room, the architecture, and how you want the space to function.

-Also, no matter which style you choose working with a skilled drapery workroom and installation team makes all the difference.
+Also, no matter which style you choose, working with a skilled drapery workroom and installation team makes all the difference.